benwaffle/gsick/README.md

 you can follow users.
 you can subscribe to channels
-posts by people you follow appear in 'stream'. posts with new activity appear in 'new'. these can be filtered by all channels or subscribed channels. posts with most likes appear in 'top'. posts you've made appear in 'posts'. posts you've liked appear in 'pins'. you can go to channels.
+posts by people you follow appear in 'stream'. posts with most likes appear in 'top'. the newest posts appear in 'new'. these can be filtered by all channels or subscribed channels. posts you've made appear in 'posts'. posts you've liked appear in 'pins'. you can go to channels.